The Best All-Purpose Cleaners, According to HGTV Editors

 Why buy multiple cleaners when you probably only need one?

 Collectively, the editors at HGTV have tried quite a few cleaning methods.
 From mixing up our own DIY cleaners to testing out the latest cleaning subscriptions or low-waste cleaning brands, we're a passionate group when it comes to finding the best cleaners for our homes, families and the planet.
 And we love a multipurpose product — why buy five different cleaners when one all-purpose cleaner can tackle the majority of your surfaces just as effectively?
-In the spirit of spring cleaning, we're sharing some of our tried-and-true, go-to cleaning sprays, powders, DIY solutions and more.
+In the spirit of a new year and spring cleaning on the horizon, we're sharing some of our tried-and-true, go-to cleaning sprays, powders, DIY solutions and more.
 Shop our favorites below, and learn why these cleaners have earned permanent spots in our cleaning closets.

 "I am a big fan of Dr. Bronner’s Pure Castile Soap.
 It is truly a 'best all-around' cleaner.
 You clean almost anything with it, wash floors, add to laundry, wash the dog — you can even use it as hand soap and shampoo!
 In addition to unscented, it comes in a variety of scents that are derived from that plant’s oil, so no fake-y smells here either.
 Try the peppermint to have your home smelling extra fresh.
 The label is packed with tons of info on what concentrated amount to mix with what to suit whatever you are cleaning." — Michele Purcell, Executive Producer